mijorus/collector/README.md

 - Drag directly from Google Images!
 - Drop the content of your clipboard with `Ctrl + V`
 - Optionally group your text drops into a single, ready-to-use CSV file
-- Modern design built with LibAdawaita design
+- Modern design built with LibAdawaita

 ![Preview of Collector - Dropover replacement for linux](docs/preview2.png)